How to switch between relational quantum clocks: Revisiting the classical parametrized non-relativistic particle

 Here we have completed the diagram with a `roof' for better comparison with the quantum theory later where the role of the reduced (or physical) phase space $\cp_{\rm red}$ will be taken over by the physical Hilbert space of solutions to the constraint. $\zeta_{t=0}$ is the invertible map which associates to each orbit in $\cc$ its intersection point with the gauge fixing surface $\cg_{t=0}$ (see also \cite{Vytheeswaran:1994np} for a discussion of unfixing gauges in constrained systems).
 Similarly, $\zeta_{q=0}$ associates to each orbit its intersection point with $\cg_{q=0}$.
 For $p=0$, this map misses the measure zero set of orbits with $q=const\neq0$ and is thus not defined on the entire phase space.
 Defining $\varphi_t:=\pi_{t=0}\circ\zeta_{t=0}$, for $\pi_{t=0}$ the projection satisfying $\pi_{t=0}\circ \iota_{q|t}=\text{Id}_{q|t}$, and $\varphi_\pm:=\pi_\pm\circ\zeta_{q=0}$, we thus see that the clock change can also be written as \ba \cs_{t\to q\pm} =\varphi_\pm\circ\varphi^{-1}_t\,, \ea thereby taking the same compositional form as coordinate changes on a manifold, except that here the role of the manifold is played by the physical phase space $\cp_{\rm red}$, which we can also regard as the clock-neutral phase space.
 Just like a coordinate map, $\varphi_\pm$ is not defined globally.

 (2) The initial value for $X_i$ for the subsequent continued evolution in $X$ on $\cp_\pm$ is simply the image $Q_\pm(\tau_f)=\cs_{t\to q\pm}(Q(\tau_f))$.
 Indeed, using (\ref{onboth}), we consistently find $T_\pm(X_i=Q_\pm(\tau_f))=\tau_f$, so that the initial value for $t$ in `$q$-time' coincides with the final value of the evolution parameter $\tau$ on $\cp_{q|t}$ prior to the switch.
 We thus have a continuous relational evolution although switching clocks.
+This will no longer be the case in the quantum theory later.

 Conversely, suppose we wish to switch from $q$ to $t$ time.
 In complete analogy, the corresponding switch from $(T_\pm(X_f),P_{T_\pm}(X_f))$ on $\cp_\pm$ to $(Q(\tau_i),P(\tau_i))$ on $\cp_{q|t}$, requires the gauge transformation $\alpha_{q\to t}:\cc\cap\cg_{q=0}\rightarrow\cc\cap\cg_{t=0}$ and proceeds via the map (see appendix \ref{app_clswitch} for an explicit construction) \ba \cs_{q\pm\to t}:=\pi_{t=0}\circ \alpha_{q\to t}\circ\iota_\pm:\cp_\pm\rightarrow\cp_{q|t}\,,\nn\\ (t,p_t)\mapsto(q=\pm2\,t\,\sqrt{-p_t},\,p=\mp\sqrt{-p_t})\,, \ea which satisfies the following commutative diagram: